 Don't let the weather stop your photography!
 This innovative cover provides protection for your camera and lens from the elements like rain, snow, salt spray, dirt, sand and dust while allowing you easy access to the camera and lens controls.

 What do you eat?

-We saw polar bears and cubs, snowy owls, snow geese, muskoxen, walruses, seals, whales, and so many different birds I couldn’t name them all.
-This expedition cruise is a wildlife photographer’s dream.
-I was learning to use a new zoom lens from Sigma and had a great time getting 500mm shots of the wildlife!
+On my Wrangel Island cruise, we saw polar bears and cubs, snowy owls, snow geese, muskoxen, walruses, seals, whales, and so many different birds I couldn’t name them all.
+This polar bear expedition cruise is a wildlife photographer’s dream.
+I was learning how to use a new telephoto lens from Sigma and had a great time getting 500mm shots of the wildlife!

 Specifically from our cruise our expedition team kept count:

 When in Antarctica we saw penguins, whales, seabirds, and seals.
 When I went to Greenland, we saw less wildlife, but we saw plenty of culture when we stopped at the small, remote towns.

 No, not normally – and there is no cell connection either.
 Be prepared to be off the grid.
 However, I did get by that issue by taking a Garmin InReach Mini Satellite communicator with me to test out.
 It always had a connection and I was able to send texts, tweets, and Facebook updates via the device.

 There is also an SOS feature in case you get in real serious trouble and need a rescue.
 This isn’t really necessary for an expedition cruise – but it is handing when hiking in remote places.

 In addition, it helped me track my entire route and allowed me to set waypoints and share notes with people live on Facebook!